destruti/php-js-webservice-layer/README.md

 ##Need to Delete?
 (Change for current _id)
 > curl -i -X POST -H 'Content-Type: application/json' -d '{"_id": "54f3822d479ed0b0188b4567"}' http://webservicelayer.info/deleteWorship

-# Obs: according to the Jquery reference, are not all browsers that accept PUT and DELETE Rest calls.
-For the system run according to his purpose, purposely we modified the HEADERS to POST.

 ##Need to Clean all database test?
 http://webservicelayer.info/remove

+#UnitTest

+>phpunit tests/

+### Obs: according to the Jquery reference, are not all browsers that accept PUT and DELETE Rest calls.
+For the system run according to his purpose, purposely we modified the HEADERS to POST.